 Many mortgage brokers charge a fee – usually up to £500 for a successful mortgage application – but because they may be able to access products and interest rates which are not available to the public, that fee may well be offset by the money you save on repayments if, like us, your broker has access to preferential products and rates that can’t be found online or on the High Street.

-To find out more about our friendly and professional mortgage service, fees and what we can do to help make sure you’re not paying over the odds for your mortgage, give us a call on 020 7371 5063.
+To find out more about our friendly and stress-free professional mortgage service, fees and what we can do to help make sure that you remain stress-free and you’re not paying over the odds for your mortgage, give us a call on 020 7371 5063.